-Brooklyn Center fires city manager, gives mayor control of the police department following police shooting
+Brooklyn Center fires city manager, gives mayor control of the police department following fatal shooting

 Monday’s unusual moves put the city in uncharted territory, he said.
 “We’re looking at something incredibly unique, what’s going on here.”

-The city’s charter — its governing document — includes a provision allowing the council to hand power of the police to the mayor in times of crisis.
-It reads: “In time of public danger or emergency the Mayor may, with the consent of the Council, take command of the police, maintain order and enforce the law.”
+The city’s charter — its governing document — includes a provision allowing the council to hand power over the police to the mayor in times of crisis.
+It reads, “In time of public danger or emergency the Mayor may, with the consent of the Council, take command of the police, maintain order and enforce the law.”

 “I think the ordinance’s purpose is to replace the chain of command so that the mayor, rather than the police chief, becomes the [authority] for directing the police department,” Schultz said.

-Schultz said he’s not aware of any state statutes that would prevent the council from delegating this authority and that it appears to be a constitutional provision.
-This would, he added, allow Elliott to fire police officers, pending any stipulations against such action in the city’s collective bargaining agreement with the department or in state labor law.
+Schultz said that he’s not aware of any state statutes that would prevent the council from delegating this authority and that it appears to be a constitutional provision.
+This would, he added, allow Elliott to fire police officers, pending any stipulations against such action in the city’s collective-bargaining agreement with the department or in state labor law.

-Even then, mayor could still fire an officer, Schultz said, but the officer may be able to successfully sue and force the city into a settlement payment.
+Even then, the mayor could still fire an officer, Schultz said, but the officer may be able to successfully sue and force the city into a settlement payment.

 There is also a notable omission in the charter clause, he said: It does not specify the duration of Elliott’s new authority, potentially leaving it “to the discretion of the mayor.”

-“We don’t have a black letter or a four square answer to this one,” Schultz said.
+“We don’t have a black letter or a four-square answer to this one,” Schultz said.